 </html>

-It is possible (and semi-common) to build IOT devices that use HTTP to “PUT” their data to webservers in the cloud and “GET” their instructions/data from webservers.
-However, HTTP is somewhat heavy and is generally being displaced by other protocols that are more suited to IOT.
+It is possible (and semi-common) to build IoT devices that use HTTP to “PUT” their data to webservers in the cloud and “GET” their instructions/data from webservers.
+However, HTTP is somewhat heavy and is generally being displaced by other protocols that are more suited to IoT.

 Message Queueing Telemetry Transport (MQTT)